informalsystems/quint/doc/adr005-type-system.md

 ## Summary

-TNT is a statically typed language and, therefore, should offer fast feedback on the correctness of a specification's types.
+Quint is a statically typed language and, therefore, should offer fast feedback on the correctness of a specification's types.
 This ADR proposes a type system to be used for:
-1. Type checking any parsed TNT specification;
+1. Type checking any parsed Quint specification;
 2. Providing type information using the Language Server Protocol (LSP), enabling useful tools such as auto-completion and type hints.

 ## Context

-TNT's type system should be simple, in consequence of the language design decisions that avoid ambiguity present in TLA+, eliminating the need for ad-hoc polymorphism.
+Quint's type system should be simple, in consequence of the language design decisions that avoid ambiguity present in TLA+, eliminating the need for ad-hoc polymorphism.
 Using [Apalache's type system](https://apalache.informal.systems/docs/adr/002adr-types.html) and its